 The first mechanical pencil was discovered on the shipwreck of HMS Pandora (according to Wikipedia).
 The ship sank in 1791 so it’s fair to say that mechanical pencils have been around for quite some time!
 In 1822, the first patent for a refillable pencil with a lead advance mechanism was issued to Sampson Mordan and John Isaac Hawkins in Britain.
 In the early 1900s, Tokuji Hayakawa invented the “Ever Ready Sharp” mechanical pencil.
 Since its early days, the mechanical pencil has continued to evolve and we’ve seen a lot of improvements and innovation thanks to manufacturers consistently launched lots of new, exciting features.
 The innovations continue to this day, and there are a number of fantastic companies still designing and manufacturing mechanical pencils.

 Mechanical Pencils vs Propelling Pencils

-‘Mechanical Pencil’ is the US English spelling, while ‘Propelling Pencil’ is the UK English spelling.
-However, over time, the former has more popular - even in England.
-Other names for mechanical pencils include: automatic pencils, drafting pencils, technical pencils and pacers (Australian English) and sharp pencil in Japan.
+‘Mechanical Pencil’ is the US English usage, while ‘Propelling Pencil’ is the English.
+However, over time, the former has more popular – even in England.
+Other names for mechanical pencils include: automatic pencils, drafting pencils, technical pencils and pacers (Australian English) and sharp pencil in Japan..